 - Use fasteners designed for wood trim.
-They should have thin shanks, blunt points, and full round heads. - Fasteners should penetrate 11/4" into substrate. - Fasteners should be positioned no less than 3/4" or more than 2" from end of board. - Fasteners must be weather resistant, such as stainless steel or hot dipped galvanized. - Pneumatic guns can be used.
+They should have thin shanks, blunt points and full round heads. - Fasteners should penetrate 11⁄2" into substrate. - Fasteners should be positioned no less than 3/4" or more than 2" from end of board. - Fasteners must be weather resistant, such as stainless steel or hot dipped galvanized. - Pneumatic guns can be used.
 Air pressure should be adjusted based upon gun, temperature, substrate, etc. (80-100psi typical). - Trim should be fastened to a flat solid surface. - In cold weather below 40°, pre-drilling may be necessary. - Do not use brads or wire nails.
-Staples can only be used to fasten beaded planking. - For fastening soffit, refer to page 22.
+Staples can only be used to fasten beaded planking.